brunobydesign/omnis2lightbox/README.md

 Its github is https://github.com/electerious/basicLightbox

-Ths Omnis2Lightbox library for Omnis 8.1 demoes how to call BasicLightbox from an Omnis remoteform, eventually passing parameters from Omnis to the lightbox.
+The Omnis2Lightbox library for Omnis 8.1 demoes how to call BasicLightbox from an Omnis remoteform, eventually passing parameters from Omnis to the lightbox.